altocodenl/tagaway/readme.md

    - `open`: index of the piv to be shown in full-screen mode.
    - `page`: determines the current page.
    - `redirect`: determines the page to be taken after logging in, if present on the original `window.location.hash`.
+   - `reverseTagOrder`: determines whether tags are shown in the default order or in reverse order
    - `query`: determines the current query for pivs.
 Has the shape: `{tags: [...], sort: 'newest|oldest|upload', fromDate: UNDEFINED|INTEGER, recentlyUploaded: UNDEFINED|[ID, ...]}`.
    - `queryRefresh`: if set, a timeout that invokes `query pivs` after 1500ms.
    - `queryURL`: if set, has the form `{tags: [...], sort: 'newest|oldest|upload', fromDate: UNDEFINED|INTEGER}`.
 When updated, its data will be used to update `State.query`.